 Savings: High-Yield Savings Account

-The COVID-19 pandemic shed light on how dire many Americans' financial state is, and how having money in your savings account can help you to feel financially at ease.
-A high-yield savings account could be a great way to store your money, depending on your financial goals.
+The COVID-19 pandemic shed light on the financial state of many Americans financial state, and how having money in your savings account can help you to feel financially stable.
+A high-yield savings account could be a great way to store your money, depending on your money goals.

 Since a high-yield savings account has a limit to how many times you can withdraw or transfer funds from your account, you must be a disciplined saver.
 If you have a habit of frequently withdrawing or transferring money from your savings account, then a high-yield savings account may not be for you.

-Are you on the fence about opening a high-yield savings account?
-Below we will outline a few reasons you can utilize your high-yield savings account and standard terms to help you to understand what the account entails.
+Below are a few reasons you can utilize your high-yield savings account and standard terms to help you to understand what the account entails.

 A high-yield savings account is for large amounts of money, typically over $1,000 or more.
 A high-yield savings account can grow your money faster due to the high-interest rate, which offers a higher annual percentage yield than a traditional bank account.
 There are several ways to use your high-yield savings account, such as:

--To store your emergency fund.
+Store your emergency fund.
 Your emergency fund should be at least three to six months' worth of expenses.
-Monthly expenses can add up to a large amount, and a high yield savings account will help to give you the best rate of return on your money.
+Monthly expenses can add up to a large amount, and a high-yield savings account will help to give you the best rate of return on your money.

--The Federal Deposit Insurance Corporation (FDIC) protects consumers' money in their bank account.
+- The Federal Deposit Insurance Corporation (FDIC) protects consumers' money in their bank accounts.
 FDIC-insured banks usually safeguard consumers' money up to $250,000.

 - A bank offers a 1% APY on its high-yield savings account.

-- A consumer holds their emergency fund of $5,000 in the high-yield savings account.
+- A consumer holds their emergency fund of $5,000 in a high-yield savings account.

 - At the end of the year, the consumer will receive a rate of return of $4.17.